Rheumatoid arthritis: Classification criteria

-The new criteria accommodate to the growing understanding of RA and the improvements in diagnosing RA and disease treatment.
-In the "new" criteria, serology and autoimmune diagnostics carries major weight, as ACPA detection is appropriate to diagnose the disease in an early state, before joints destructions occur.
-Destruction of the joints viewed in radiological images was a significant point of the ACR criteria from 1987.
-This criterion no longer is regarded to be relevant, as this is just the type of damage that treatment is meant to avoid.
+The new criteria incorporate the growing understanding of and the advances in diagnosing and treating RA.
+In the "new" criteria, serology and autoimmune diagnostics carry major weight, as ACPA detection is appropriate to diagnose the disease in an early state, before joints destructions occur.
+Destruction of the joints seen in radiological images was a significant point in the ACR criteria from 1987.
+This criterion is no longer regarded to be relevant, as this is just the type of damage that treatment is meant to avoid.

 Differential diagnoses

 Several other medical conditions can resemble RA, and need to be distinguished from it at the time of diagnosis: